pudge330/AppRouterJS/README.md

 <script src="/scripts/AppRouter.min.js" type="text/javascript"></script>
 ```

 Instantiate new instance of `AppRouter`.
-You can optionally pass in the `routes` object as the first and only argument to the constructor.
+You can optionally pass in the `routes` object as the first and only argument to the constructor or add them later on after the router has been created.

 ```javascript
 //--routes object